Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    Replace ``<the_right_python>`` with the specific Python interpreter executable you want to use.
 For example, ``python3.9 -m nuitka``.

-By executing this command, you can be absolutely certain which Python interpreter you are using, so it is easier to match with what Nuitka has.
+By executing this command, you can know with certainty which Python interpreter you are using with Nuitka and your uncompiled program.

 Direct way
 ==========

-Alternatively, you can run **Nuitka** directly from a source checkout or archive, without any need for altering environment variables.
+Alternatively, you can run **Nuitka** directly from a source checkout (or archive) without altering environment variables.
+You can execute **Nuitka** seamlessly without having to manipulate the ``PYTHONPATH`` variable.

-Importantly, you can execute **Nuitka** seamlessly without having to manipulate the ``PYTHONPATH`` variable.
-You just execute the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
-You may want to add the ``bin`` directory to your ``PATH`` for your convenience, but that step is optional.
+Simply execute the ``nuitka`` script directly without changing the environment.
+You could add the ``bin`` directory to your ``PATH`` for convenience, but that is optional; just use a qualified path to execute it.

 Moreover, if you want to execute with the right interpreter, run the following command: